DCsunset/distributed-serverless-kv/README.md

 ## Run this project

+(The following steps are tested on Linux.
+Some steps might differ on otber platforms.)

 First, clone this repository directly to `$GOPATH/src/github/DCsunset/openwhisk-grpc` or clone it elsewhere and create a symlink in it.